IvyChouCandy/IQUP/README.md

 IQUP: Identification of quantitatively unreliable spectra with machine learning for isobaric labeling-based proteomics

 # Description
 This is the source code of IQUP, a machine learning predictor for identifying quantitatively unreliable spectra for isobaric labeling-based proteomics.
-The trained models are also included in this package, allowing predictions on a given dataset.
+The trained models are also included in this package, allowing predictions on a given isobaric labeling proteomic dataset.

 # Installation
 Requiremenets: